Designing For Experience in an age of expectation

 In addition to enabling users to use your service effectively and efficiently, our goal is to make them also think, “Wow, this is genius.” and to exceed their expectations desirably.

-At iDesign, we are well educated and experienced in the practice of UX Research, and more importantly turning that research into actionable insights and technology to transform your business.
+We are well educated and experienced in the practice of UX Research, and more importantly turning that research into actionable insights and technology to transform your business.
 Our user studies ask important questions that have no preconceived notions in order to get honest feedback that provides a clear picture of how customers are actually experiencing your service, software or product.
-We help you eliminate obstacles by evaluating the cost-benefit trade-offs, and then providing recommendations on how to acquire more customers and drive sales by creating an enjoyable experience.
-To learn more about how iDesign can help you transform your customer experience please contact us below.
+We help you eliminate obstacles by evaluating the cost-benefit trade-offs, and then providing recommendations on how to acquire more customers and drive sales by creating an enjoyable and engaging experience.
+To learn more about how iDesign can help you transform your customer experience contact us below.